codepr/pokespeare/README.md

-- **Flask:** battle-tested and the simplest solution for the domain, it's lightweight and being the problem essentially a stateless computation, I thought there was no need for fancy features extensions like `Flask-Restplus` or speedsters performance frameworks like `fastapi` (automatic swgger documentatins comes handy) or `async/await` based frameworks.
+- **Flask:** battle-tested and the simplest solution for the domain, it's lightweight and being the problem essentially a stateless computation, I thought there was no need for fancy features extensions like `Flask-Restplus` or speedsters performance frameworks like `fastapi` (automatic swagger documentations comes handy) or `async/await` based frameworks.
 Flask is more than capable of handling the volume of requests.
-If the traffic volume is expected to grow rapidly in the short-term (unlikely, given the hard-cap of the [shakesperean-translator](https://funtranslations.com/api/shakespeare#translate) of 12500 calls/day with the ultra plan) it's trivial to increase nodes and put a load-balancer in front of the application, spreding it into multiple processes on a cluster.
+If the traffic volume is expected to grow rapidly in the short-term (unlikely, given the hard-cap of the [shakesperean-translator](https://funtranslations.com/api/shakespeare#translate) of 12500 calls/day with the ultra plan) it's trivial to increase nodes and put a load-balancer in front of the application, spreading it into multiple processes on a cluster.

 - **Requests:** Again, the most widespread library for HTTP calls, it does one thing and it does it well.
-Also there's no possibility of make the `pokeappi.co/v2` call and the `funtranslations.com` call concurrently as their sequentials: funtranslations needs the result of the `pokeappi.co/v2` call to give a result.
+Also there's no possibility of making the `pokeappi.co/v2` call and the `funtranslations.com` call concurrently as their sequentials: `funtranslations.com` needs the result of the `pokeappi.co/v2` call to give a result.

 - **Requests-cache:** A super simple caching layer working out-of-the box paired with requests module to cache requests as also advised by `pokeappi.co/v2` documentation.
   Supports redis, mongodb, sqlite and also simple memory dict-based cache.
-  I have to admit I'm not a huge fan of these under-the-hood monkey-patching mechanism or having a global objects like the request one in flask but it's a common pattern in python as long as it's well-tested, given the size of the project it's a good fast solution that fulfill all the needs.
+  I have to admit I'm not a huge fan of these under-the-hood monkey-patching implementations or having a global objects like the request one in flask but it's a common pattern in python as long as it's well-tested, and given the size of the project it's a good, fast solution that fulfill all the needs.
   For something more complex I'd probably switch to different solutions or design a caching layer from scratch with more control over the logics.